 How can museums keep pace and respond to these new imperatives?
 What happens when ‘the grand narratives’ are no longer considered fit for purpose?
 How are collections, exhibitions and displays to be rethought – according to what criteria, and for whom?

-Denise Murrell, co-curator of Black models: from Géricault to Matisse at Musée d’Orsay, Paris.
+14:45 – 15:15 Denise Murrell, Co-Curator of Black models: from Géricault to Matisse at the Musee d’Orsay, Paris

 Travel Bursaries are available for Museum Members, please apply by 1 May 2019.
 To apply and download the Contemporary Art Society Travel Bursary Form (.docx) click here